theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 Download the `scratch-wii.zip` file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-Everywhere/workflows/nightly-wii/main/Scratch%20Everywhere!%20Wii%20Nightly.zip).

+> [!NOTE]
+> Scratch Everywhere! for Wii is also on the [Open Shop Channel](https://oscwii.org/library/app/scratch-wii), so you can just download it there and keep it updated that way!

 Unzip the file and put the `apps` folder inside of the root of your SD card.

 Place the Scratch projects you want in `sdcard:/apps/scratch-wii/`.

 Then it should be as simple as opening the app in the Homebrew Menu on your Wii!

-> [!NOTE]
-> Scratch Wii is also on the Open Shop Channel, so you can just download it there and keep it updated that way!

 ### Get up and running for GameCube